Skip to content

 display_name: "GPT-4o"

-Priority note: Exact aliases are always matched before wildcard patterns, ensuring predictable behavior when both could match.
+Priority note: Exact aliases are always matched before wildcard patterns.
+When both could match, the exact alias wins.

 Using Aliases for Model Variants